Researcher in Wireless Communications Information Security SpecialistMore About Me

 My name is Aleksandr Ometov and I am a young and excited researcher living in Tampere, Finland.
-Currently, I am coordinating the Convergence of Humans and Machines Research field, and manage EU H2020 MSCA A-WEAR and APROPOS ITN projects on a Postdoctoral level at Tampere University.
+Currently, I am coordinating the Convergence of Humans and Machines Research field, and manage EU H2020 MSCA A-WEAR and APROPOS ITN projects at Tampere University.

 Need more details?
 Drop me a line via LinkedIn!